jdera/obks/README.md

 ![OBKS](src/assets/corp_white-sm.png)

-A repository of fun and thought-provoking articles curated from diverse sources across the internet.
+A repository of neat and thought-provoking articles curated from diverse sources across the internet.
 We hope to inspire, encourage, and challenge people to think differently about the world around them.

 Subscribe to our [newsfeed](https://www.openbooks.ink/rss.xml) for regular updates.